-ABOUT 'WISE ONE LOOKS AHEAD'
+ABOUT 'ANTIPODEAN ADVENTURE'

-Launching from Rocket Lab Launch Complex 1 on New Zealand's Mahia Peninsula, the 'Wise One Looks Ahead' mission will be Rocket Lab's 28th Electron launch.
+Launching from Rocket Lab Launch Complex 1, Pad B, on New Zealand's Mahia Peninsula, the 'Antipodean Adventure' mission will be Rocket Lab's 29th Electron launch.

-NROL-162 is the first of two NRO missions in partnership with the Australian Department of Defence (AUS DoD).
-The second mission, NROL-199, is scheduled for launch within only a few weeks from the first.
-These twin missions are a demonstration of national security responsive launch for the United States - a critical capability that will become a hallmark of future operations in space.
+NROL-199 is the second of two NRO missions in partnership with the Australian Department of Defence (AUS DoD).
+The mission follows the successful launch of NROL-162 "Wise One Looks Ahead" from Launch Complex 1 on July 13, 2022 UTC.
+These twin missions for the NRO are a demonstration of national security responsive launch for the United States - a critical capability that will become a hallmark of future operations in space.

-ABOUT THE NATIONAL RECONNAISSANCE OFFICE (NRO)
+ABOUT THE NRO

 The NRO is the leader in developing, acquiring, launching, and operating the nation's intelligence, surveillance, and reconnaissance satellites to secure and expand America's advantage in space.
 The NRO is building a diversified and resilient architecture of spacecraft and ground systems designed to meet the challenges of a changing space environment by accelerating innovation and leveraging strategic partnerships, backed by a diverse and highly skilled workforce.

 Since 1961, the NRO has pushed the envelope of U.S. space-based intelligence collection with boldness and ingenuity.
 Today, the NRO's innovative legacy continues to thrive as it develops, acquires, launches, and operates the world's most capable national security satellites.
 NROL-162 will strengthen the NRO's ability to provide a wide-range of timely intelligence information to national decision makers and intelligence analysts to protect the United States' vital interests and support humanitarian efforts worldwide.